SerenaTetart/Numerical_Analysis/README.md

 In this part we will be focusing on looking for an approximation of Riemann's integral.

-To do so we pick a set of subdivisions of reals t0, ..., tk and an intenger k >= 1 such as: a= t0 < t1 < ... < tk = b

 We can notice through the formula of Chasles that:

 <p align="center">